tchoi8/teachingasart2018/assignments/8_Finalproposal/Nate_Padgett.md

-# Learn how to make interactive games with Scratch!
+# Learn how to make games with Scratch!

 [Scratch](https://scratch.mit.edu) is a free tool developed by the [Lifelong Kindergarten](https://www.media.mit.edu/groups/lifelong-kindergarten/overview/) group at MIT Media Lab for learning creative programing.
 Built to be accessible to beginners of all ages, Scratch utilizes a block-based programming system that lets budding creative technologists literally snap together bits of code for programming games, digital art, and music.

 ![ScratchImage](https://github.com/NatePadgett/teachingasart2018/blob/master/assignments/8_Finalproposal/Nate_Padgett_CatsMeow.png)

 During this 1.5 hour workshop we will explore building digital games using Scratch.
-Participants will learn how to create their own game elements, and how to code their game using Scratch blocks.
+Participants will learn how to create their own game elements and how to code their game using Scratch blocks.
 We will conclude the class with a discussion about Scratch profiles and Scratch’s global online community of creative coders.
+By the end of the workshop, participants will have their own functional Scratch game and the konwledge and confidence to start contributing to the Scratch community on their own.

 **Students:** ages 8 and up.
 Students under the age of 16 must be accompanied by an adult.